schuchert/schuchert.github.io/_posts/2021-02-22-ThreadingStory.md

 I would still have different functions (and maybe even different classes, depending on the particular problem).

-That is, functional decomposition and decomposing work into threads has some things in common, but whereas more, smaller, functions is often good, nearly the opposite is true for threads because they are not a light-weight tool.
+That is, functional decomposition and decomposing work into threads have some things in common, but whereas more, smaller, functions are often good, nearly the opposite is true for threads because they are not a light-weight tool.

 Really, comparing the number of functions and number of threads is nonsensical, but then so was arbitrarily splitting a logical unit of work across three threads, ostensibly, so I could independently scale each of the logical blocks.